w3f-community/asylum-ui/packages/game-developers-console/docs/testing-guide.md

 5. Click `connect wallet` button -> Select `Polkadot{.js} wallet` -> Select seeder account, which you have imported before:
    ![](img/screenshot-2.png)

-6. After that, you will see the list of games associated with the seeder account:
+6. After that, you will see the list of games associated with the seeder account.
+Select the first one, for instance:
    ![](img/screenshot-3.png)

 7. You can click `game overview` button and check game metadata, which is configured by the seed script: